Search

 » Walking the Ounasvaara Trail

-Another option for those with some more time available in their itinerary is the Ounasvaara trail, which is especially beautiful in winter.
-The trailhead is about 1.5km from the centre of Rovaniemi and you have to cross the Jätkänkynttilä bridge to get there.
-The trail runs 6km in total and is well-marked.
+The trailhead is about 1.5 km from the centre of Rovaniemi and you have to cross the Jätkänkynttilä bridge to get there.
+The trail runs 6 km in total and is well-marked.

 Lapland What to visit Ounasvaara Trail

-About 1.5km from the start, we can climb to the top of an observation tower.
+About 1.5 km from the start, we can climb to the top of an observation tower.
 And it is impossible not to be surprised!
 As soon as I reached the top of the tower I was sure that this was one of the most special trips ever.

 Lapland What to visit Ounasvaara Trail

-The day I decided to go to the trail was the coldest and also the day I had less time available because I was returning to Helsinki.
 I ended up just going to the observation tower and back.
 Although I didn’t do the whole trail, this was one of my favourite activities and it clearly couldn’t be missing in this Lapland guide.
 This is totally a must-visit in Lapland!

 » Watch a Nature Show: the Northern Lights

-Of course one of my biggest dreams, when I booked this trip, was to see the Northern Lights.
-Unfortunately, it was quite overcast all the days we were in Rovaniemi, which significantly reduces the likelihood of observing this incredible phenomenon.
+Unfortunately, it was quite overcast all the days we were in Rovaniemi.
+This significantly reduced the likelihood of observing this incredible phenomenon.
 It didn’t happen and I will have to keep waiting to fulfil this dream.

 I may not have any amazing photos to show you, but I still have some tips for you: